-Last year, Bug played baseball with a team on base for the first time.
+One year, Bug played baseball with a team on base for the first time.
 It was coach pitch, and his team was full of 6 and 7 year old kids.
 I thought we were getting started early.
 I thought we had plenty of time for him to hone is skills.

-Oh my gosh, If those 6 year old children hadn’t been pitching, and catching, and batting for years, he may have stood a chance.
+Oh my gosh, if those 6 year old children hadn’t been pitching, and catching, and batting for years, he may have stood a chance.

 I want my kids to go to college.
 I want them to grow up to be successful, and I want their lives to be easy, and I don’t want them to want for anything.

 As a homeschool mother, I’m not only worried about these extra curriculars…. it feels like there is so much MORE.
 What about transcripts?
 Tests?
 What if I don’t start Latin now, will he do well on the vocab section of the SAT?
 If we can’t get the math facts memorized, how will he ever be ready for algebra in 6th grade?
 What about having a good foundation in the sciences?
 What if we aren’t rigorous enough now?
 We only have 11 years left before it’s time to apply to college!

 It is crazy.
 It’s down right insane.
 But, its not just me.
 Its society.
 We’ve all gone whack-a-doodle.

 So what is to be done?
 For one, I need to breathe.
 My son is 6.
 It’s okay if he’s not the best ball player on the team.
 It’s okay if he doesn’t learn Latin at all.
 It’s okay for us to play outside in the dirt, and take a day off to go to the zoo, or just lay around the house playing board games.